 So many of us in limboHow to get it on, it's quite simpleThree stones from the sunWe need a piece of this rock

 - The track "Flower Punk" on Frank Zappa and the Mothers' album We're Only in It for the Money references "Hey Joe" in its lyrics.
 Hendrix is also seen on the album cover.
 In person!
 On The Best Band You Never Heard in Your Life (1991) Zappa covers "Purple Haze" and combines it with "Sunshine Of Your Love" by Cream from Disraeli Gears.

-- "Foxy Lady" was sampled by the Beastie Boys during "Hey Ladies" and "Are You Experienced?" during "B-Boy Bouillabaisse", both from Paul's Boutique.
+- "Foxy Lady" was sampled by the Beastie Boys on "Jimmy James" from Check Your Head, and "Are You Experienced?" was sampled on "B-Boy Bouillabaisse" from Paul's Boutique.
 "Foxy Lady" was also sampled by Ice-T on the Body Count album Body Count (1992).

 - In "Brothers Gonna Work It Out" from Fear of a Black Planet by Public Enemy the song "Third Stone From The Sun" is referenced.

 Came to be, how it begunAll alone in the family of the sunCuriosity teasing everyoneOn our home, third stone from the sun

 - Metallica also refer to "Third Stone from the Sun" in the song "Through the Never", off their 1991 self-titled album.